 © Mathias Rosenthal | Dreamstime.com

 An impacted bowel is one of the more unpleasant digestive issues you can experience.
-Bowel obstruction symptoms occurs when a mass of dry, hard stool will not pass out of the colon or rectum.
+Bowel obstruction symptoms occur when a mass of dry, hard stool will not pass out of the colon or rectum.
 Bowel impaction can become a serious issue if not treated, and in extreme cases may even result in death.
 However, treatment is often easy once the bowel obstruction problem and its severity have been identified.
+(See also our post Remedies for Constipation—Without Drugs.)

 Symptoms of Impacted Bowel

-Common symptoms include being unable to have a bowel movement no matter how hard you try, and pain in the abdomen or back.
+The most common (and obvious) symptom of an impacted bowel: Being unable to have a bowel movement no matter how hard you try, with accompanying pain in the abdomen or back.
 Other symptoms include:

 - Difficulty passing regular bowel movement